Maia-Everett/lintian.eu/_posts/2024-03-17-warcraft-retrospective-21.md

 > Jaina has a very strong core.
 And when adversity and disaster and personal torment rip her down to nothing but that core, that core is still intact.
 It's hurt, but it's intact.

 The mission begins, and once again we're traveling through the Lordaeron countryside and meeting villagers.
-However, there's a sort of uneasiness in the air, and the color palette is more muted compared to the first mission.
+However, there's a sort of foreboding uneasiness in the air, and the color palette is more muted compared to the first mission.
 Soon enough, we'll run into our first obstacle --- a broken bridge.

 {% figure [caption:"HECTOOOOOOR!"] %}
 ![Ravages of the Plague](/assets/wr/20240314235523_1.jpg)